sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_Guide/Search_and_Query_APIs.md

 $text

 Perform a text search on the contents of the field.
 A **$text** expression has the following syntax:
 { "$text": { "$search": <string> }}
 Most punctuation marks and spaces are treated as delimiters allowing you to search for multiple keywords, excluding escaped double quotes (\\") and hyphens (-).
 Escaped double quotes are used for phrase searches, and hyphens are used to negate searches.
-Sorting does not work with the $text operator, that is, using the order field will have no effect when using the $text operator.
+Sorting does not work with the $text operator, that is, using the order field will not have any effect when using the $text operator.

 ##### Geographic coordinates